 The Commission welcomes this agreement, which will ensure funding for the EU's priorities for next year.
 The agreement on the 2024 budget is for commitments of €189.4 billion, and payments of €142.6 billion.
 The 2024 budget will continue supporting the ongoing economic recovery while strengthening Europe's strategic autonomy.
 Green and digital spending will continue to be prioritised to make Europe more resilient and fit for the future, including through NextGenerationEU.

-The budget agreed yesterday will direct funds to where they can make the greatest difference, in line with the most crucial recovery needs of the EU Member States and the EU's partners around the world.
+The budget agreed today will direct funds to where they can make the greatest difference.

 The full breakdown per heading is available here: